 Roxas City in the Province of Capiz is nicknamed as the Seafood Capital of the Philippines.

-I arrived earlier so I headed to the town of Panay first to check San Monica Church, which houses Asia largest church bell.
-When I returned to the city proper, I took a short walk in the downtown and visited some interesting historical places such as the Panubli-on or the Roxas City Museum, the Immaculate Conception Cathedral, the birthplace of the late President Manuel Roxas, and many more.
+I arrived early, so I headed to the town of Panay first to check San Monica Church, which houses Asia largest church bell.
+When I returned to the city proper, I took a short walk within the downtown area and visited some interesting historical places such as the Panubli-on or the Roxas City Museum, the Immaculate Conception Cathedral, the birthplace of the late President Manuel Roxas, and many more.

 When I noticed that it was almost sunset, I rode a tricycle to the People’s Park in Baybay.

 The sky was shaded with gray clouds, the sea was tuned with the music of the small waves breaking, and the beach was fairly busy serving the patrons swimming, wading, and picnicking.
 The sun is setting but that didn’t stop the locals from their water activities.

 Only the elevated concrete platform separates the People’s Park from the beach and the people from both sides were all busy on their respective undertakings.